Rehabilitation of Hip Dysplasia

 Many dogs with hip dysplasia often visit our rehabilitation service regularly as an outpatient for maintenance and monitoring of the condition.
-These sessions might involve a change of exercise program for you to follow in between visits.
+These sessions might involve a change of exercise programme for you to follow in between visits.

 The table below outlines an example hip dysplasia rehabilitation plan:

-|0-2 weeks||Reduce post operative swelling||
+|0-2 weeks||Reduce post-operative swelling||

 |Reduce muscular guarding and maintain soft tissue flexibility||